 Then, you can give any appropriate message for the changes you have made.
 Now, by running the above command, we have committed the changes locally.

 How to push changes to the remote repository?

 We want to push the changes to the remote repository so other developers have access to those.

 To do this, we will need to run two commands:

 We run this command because we’re working on a project that could potentially have multiple developers.
 And people have been pushing code to that remote repository.

-While we have been working on our features.
-So what the ‘git pull’ does is that it will pull any changes that have been made since the last time we pulled from that repository.
+While we have been working on our features, what the ‘git pull’ does is pull any changes made since the last time we pulled from that repository.

 root@local:/home/user/git_project/Sample-Repo# git pull origin master From https://github.com/CoreyMSchafer/Sample-Repo * branch master -> FETCH_HEAD Already up to date.